-While the projects financed with GARVEE proceeds incur interest costs and other bond-related costs, these costs may be offset by lower construction costs due to the impact of inflation or by avoiding the additional costs associated with continued deterioration of a facility that is to be reconstructed.
+While the projects financed with GARVEE proceeds incur interest costs and other bond-related costs, these costs may be offset by lower construction costs due to the impact of inflation or by avoiding the additional costs associated with continued deterioration of a facility that requires reconstruction.
 Perhaps most important is that earlier construction advances the project's economic, congestion mitigation, and safety benefits to the public.